neurodisney/ND_PLDAPS/README.md

 __**Be aware that this is work in progress and we update the code frequently at the moment.
 Use this code at your own risk, we can not promise that it will function without problems!**__

+*The development of this PLDAPS version was funded by the NIH grant R00 MH93567 assigned to the PI Prof. Anita Disney.*

 To cite this repository use: [![DOI](https://zenodo.org/badge/80133270.svg)](https://zenodo.org/badge/latestdoi/80133270)